mskyttner/plumber-drip/README.md

 # plumber-dripdrop

-Container with R, plumber and drip, for live deployments of Plumber APIs.
+A container with R, plumber and drip, for live deployments of Plumber APIs.
 Using a container can provide nice reproducible and clean execution environment for testing and developing Plumber API.

 What is [drip](https://github.com/siegerts/drip/)?
 It is a neat go binary that triggers Rscript to run a [Plumber API](https://github.com/rstudio/plumber).